EricZinda/Perplexity/docs/archive/devhowto17.0ConceptualFailures.md

                └─ _large_a_1(e2,x3)
 ~~~

 ... if the error came from `_large_a_1`, we must have finished `_dog_n_1` but be in the middle of resolving `_a_q`.
 At that point, the variable `x3` contains something that is restricted to `dog` things (not even `*a* dog` yet).
-In this way, we can write code which gives the English description of a variable *at a certain point in the tree's execution*.
+In this way, we can write code which gives the English description of a variable *at a certain point in the scope-resolved MRSs execution*.
 We can use that to build failure messages that have the proper "thing" for any phrase we encounter.

 To do this, let's create a function, `EnglishForDelphinVariable()`, which takes:

 1) The `variable` we want an English representation of
 2) The MRS
-3) The place in the tree for which we want the English
+3) The place in the scope-resolved MRS for which we want the English

 It will walk the tree in execution order using the function we've written [in a previous section](devhowtoSimpleQuestions) called `WalkTreeUntil()`.
 This function will pass each predication, in execution order, to a different function called `RefineNLGWithPredication()` ("NLG" stands for "Natural Language Generation").
 That function will determine if the predication is restricting the `variable` in question somehow.
 If so, it adds some data to a structure called `nlg_data` that records what the English description of the restriction is.
 At the end, we'll call a function (`ConvertToEnglish()`) that takes all the gathered data and turns it into English: